thoughtspot/thoughtspot.github.io/_includes/content/log_in_out.md

 {% include content/browser-support.md %}

-{% include tip.html content="While Internet Explorer is supported, using it is not recommended.
+{% include tip.html content="While Internet Explorer is supported in ThoughtSpot versions 6.3.0 and earlier, using it is not recommended.
 Depending on your environment, you can experience performance or UI issues when using IE." %}

 ## Sign in